smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

 the following, Let ``R`` represent the regular expression of the core pattern.
 The matching lexeme does only consist of those elements of the input stream that match ``R``.
 Let ``Q`` represent pre-context and ``S`` the post-context.
-The following means allow to specify pre- and post-contexts based on regular expressions.
+The following list shows the syntactic means to specify pre- and post-contexts.

 .. describe:: R/S